-"Eligible Dyads" denotes dyads in which the seller asked the buyer about his/her intentions for the property.
-"Total Dyads" denotes all dyads assigned to a condition freezing.
-2= The car has two small dents (the size of a dime) on the back bumper.
+\ &quot;Eligible Dyads" denotes dyads in which the seller asked the buyer about his/her intentions for the property.
+"Total Dyads" denotes all dyads assigned to a condition.

+car for the most money possible-which of the following would you reply to the potential buyer?" $(1 = The \ car \ has \ two \ small$ dents (the size of a dime) on the back bumper.
+The car drives very smoothly on the highway and is very responsive; just last week it started up with no problems when the temperature was freezing.
+2 = The car has two small dents (the size of a dime) on the back bumper.
 Twice in the last 4 months the car would not start and both times I had to have a mechanic fix it.
 It needs a lot of engine work, which will be expensive).
 The first response option involves a palter because it aims to lead the buyer to believe that there are no mechanical problems.
 The second response is truthful because it transparently discloses that there are mechanical problems.
-73% of all participants indicated that the paltering response would yield them the most money possible.
+Seventy-three percent of all participants indicated that the paltering response would yield them the most money possible.
 The 28% of participants who chose the more truthful response were asked the same question again.
-56% of these participants switched their answer and chose to palter in the negotiation after being prompted to read the question again.
+Fifty-six percent of these participants switched their answer and chose to palter in the negotiation after being prompted to read the question again.
 The remaining participants who indicated that the truthful response would be in their best monetary interest were then asked to imagine the scenario in which they had responded with the palter.

-Participants in the Unprompted Palter condition were told that the potential buyer said "I assume the engine has problems" and that the potential buyer asked only "How many dents does the car have?"
+Participants in the Unprompted Palter condition were told that the potential buyer said, "I assume the engine has problems" and that the potential buyer asked only "How many dents does the car have?"
 These participants were also told that they had paltered about the condition of the engine by saying "The car drives very smoothly on the highway and is very responsive.
 Just last week it started up with no problems when the temperature was freezing" and told the truth about the number of dents the car has.
 Participants in the Unprompted Palter condition were told that the potential buyer left the negotiation believing that the car had no recent mechanical problems.

-Participants in the Prompted Palter condition were told that the potential buyer said "I assume the engine has engine problems.
+Participants in the Prompted Palter condition were told that the potential buyer said, "I assume the engine has engine problems.
 Is that correct?
 How many dents does the car have?"
 The rest of the information participants in the Prompted Palter condition were told was identical to that told to participants in the Unprompted Palter condition.

-Participants then indicated how honest (1=Not at all honest, 7=Very honest), trustworthy (1=Not at all trustworthy, 7=Very trustworthy), and deceptive (1=Not at all deceptive, 7=Very deceptive) they, the seller of the car, were during the exchange.
-Participants were then asked to indicate how obligated they believe they were to say something about the engine's performance to the potential buyer (1=Not at all obligated, 7=Extremely obligated) and how strongly they thought the potential buyer expected them to say something about the engine's performance in the reply email (1=Not at all strongly, 7=Extremely strongly).
+Participants then indicated how honest $(1 = not \ at \ all \ honest, 7 = very \ honest)$ , trustworthy $(1 = not \ at \ all \ trustworthy, 7 = very \ trustworthy)$ , and deceptive $(1 = not \ at \ all \ deceptive, 7 = very \ deceptive)$ they, the seller of the car, were during the exchange.
+Participants were then asked to indicate how obligated they believe they were to say something about the engine's performance to the potential buyer $(1 = not \ at \ all \ obligated, 7 = extremely \ obligated)$ and how strongly they thought the potential buyer expected them to say something about the engine's performance in the reply email $(1 = not \ at \ all \ strongly, 7 = extremely \ strongly)$ .